What are the Changes to the Franchising Code of Conduct?

 Instead of mediation, the Code now refers to an ’ADR Process’ which involves conciliation or mediation.
 ADR is short for alternative dispute resolution, which is a process that involves an independent person helping the Franchisor and Franchisee to resolve the dispute and doesn’t include going to Court or a tribunal.

 The Franchise Agreement must contain the new complaint handling procedure which includes requirements that:

-- if the parties cannot agree how to resolve the dispute within 21 days, any party may refer the matter to an ADR practitioner for an ADR process;
+If the parties cannot agree on how to resolve the dispute within 21 days, any party may refer the matter to an ADR practitioner for an ADR process;

-The Code now simply says that a Franchise Agreement must not contain a clause which seeks to limit or exclude the obligation to act in good faith.
+The Code now simply says that a Franchise Agreement must not contain a clause that seeks to limit or exclude the obligation to act in good faith.

 There are also clauses that relate to Co-operatives and New vehicle dealership agreements.

 If you are a Franchisor, an existing Franchisee or thinking of becoming a Franchisee or Franchisor and need some help understanding the changes to the Code and how they affect you, please reach out.